Get

 Is the Bombay Cat Officially Recognized?

 Yes, the Bombay cat is recognized by several associations.
 However, the original breeder of Bombay cats had an issue with the breed being given championship status.
-It wasn’t until 1976 that a Bombay was registered with the Cat Fancier’s Association.
-It took 18 years for the cat to be recognized and given championship status finally, but as you can see, the Bombay is recognized by many today.
+It wasn’t until 1976 that the Bombay was granted Cat Fancier’s Association (CFA) Championship status.
+As you can see, the Bombay is recognized by many today.

 Here’s a list of associations that recognize the Bombay cat: